Particular/docs.particular.net/nservicebus/sagas/saga-not-found.md

 Mitigation:

 - Reduce processing concurrency to 1 to achieve sequential processing.
 This only works that only a single endpoint instance active.
+- Use pessimistic locking on the saga persister, this only works if a storage is configured that supports pessimistic locking.

 ### Initialization

-A saga that immediately sends one or more messages at start that will result in a response message could result in the response message not yet be able to be correlated is the init handler is still running.
+A saga that at start immediately sends one or more request messages and already is receiving response messages while the handler is still running will result in a response message not able to be correlated if the init handler is still running and the saga state not yet been persisted.

 This can happen when: